n8finch/inside-moves/README.md

 Very basic Genesis Child Theme set up, based on the Sample theme, with all CSS properties and values commented out ( but left for reference).

 Thus, you're left with an "exoskeleton" of selectors.
-The frame is there, but there's not much in there.
+The frame is there, but there's not much else.

-So you get to add all the tasty-goodness that is the CSS meat.
+So you get to add (or un-comment) all the tasty, meaty goodness that is CSS.

+This this meant to mimic the __'s experience of building a theme from scratch, for the Genesis Framework.

 Bon appetite!